malletjames99/MyWebsite/content/post/Perfect--Games.md

 There is one more name to put on the shelf as well: Armando Galarraga.
 Unfortunately, his perfect game is not recognized by MLB due to circumstances even more unfortunate than either Haddix or Martinez.
 As such, Gallaraga probably deserves an article all to himself.

 Our first article in the series of Perfection Ranked will include the most likely perfect games, ranked 16-21, leading off with Cy Young’s perfect game in 1904 which serves as both the first thrown and likeliest perfect game out of the group.
 We will continue to countdown to the least likely of all perfect games, Charlie Robertson’s most unlikely bid at perfection in late April 1922.

+*Special thanks to Andy Wiesner for the guidance on statistics for the article.*

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ### References